-Please read these Terms and Conditions carefully before accepting your financial aid award(s).
-By reviewing and accepting your award, you signify that you have read and agree to comply with all the terms and conditions listed below.
-If you want to decline or adjust any of the awards, you must submit your signed written request to the financial aid office.
+Please read the Terms and Conditions below before accepting your financial aid award(s).
+By accepting your award(s), you accept all stated terms.
+If you want to decline or adjust any of the awards, you must submit a signed letter to our office.

-Financial Aid Awards: The amount and type of assistance you have been offered is based on your financial need, the availability of funds at the time that your file was completed, your cost of attendance and enrollment as determined by the College.
-Awards are contingent on continued funding from federal, state and institutional sources.
-You may not receive federal or state aid at multiple institutions during the same enrollment period.
-In addition, You may not receive federal funds in excess of the annual amount set by the Department of Education for the academic year.
-If you receive excess funds, you will be responsible for the overpayment.
-If you have obtained a prior bachelor's degree or higher from any domestic or foreign institution, you are not eligible to receive any federal, state or institutional grants.
-Check with your Financial Aid Office for other funding options.
+Financial Aid Awards: The amount and type of aid offered is based on results from your FAFSA, available funds at the time that your file was completed, cost and enrollment level at MDC.
+Awards are based on funding from federal, state and MDC sources.
+You may not receive aid at multiple schools from the same source during the same term and in excess of the amount set by federal rules.
+If you receive more funds than allowed, you will have to repay the excess amount.
+If you have obtained a bachelor's degree or higher from any U.S. or foreign school, you cannot receive grants.

 |This is an example of a Financial Aid Award Notice and proration of the awards*||12 or more credits||9-11 credits||6-8 credits||Less than 6 credits|